PufferFinance/PufferPool/docs/PufferPool.md

 *Effects*:
 * Adds more ETH to the `PufferPool` contract without minting any new pufETH
-* Increases the exchange rate value of pufETH relative to ETH, effectively appreciating the price of pufETH
+* Increases the exchange rate value of pufETH relative to ETH, effectively appreciating the price of pufETH.
+Note: The exchange rate isn't directly changed here upon this function call, but upon next time Proof of Reserves is calculated and the exchange rate is posted

 *Requirements*:
 * N/A callable by anyone